Capricorn: Egyptian Tarot Set XV

 The Capricorn Solstice is here depicted by the god Set-Typhon.
 The Devil XV is the traditional title of the trump, while the esoteric title is Lord of the Gates of Matter: Child of the Forces of Time.
 The Egyptian god Set is no devil as such but is the Opener of the Year and Lord of Initiation.

-Capricorn Solstice: Egyptian Tarot of Thelema Set XVSet is shown here as God of the South, wielding the was sceptre of sacerdotal authority in his left hand and the Ankh of Life in his right hand.
+Egyptian Tarot Set XVSet is shown here as God of the South, wielding the was sceptre of sacerdotal authority in his left hand and the Ankh of Life in his right hand.
 His colour is black, his nemyss and apron of blue-black and indigo.
 His ornaments, sceptre and ankh are black, gold and grey as according to the key-scale colours of the path of Capricorn and the ancient Egyptian title that was afforded Set, ‘the black and gold one’ (Set-Nubti).
 His peculiar ass-head with truncated ears has caused much bafflement.
 Some have thought he was modelled on a creature that has long been extinct.
 Whether this is true or not, Set is certainly among the most ancient of gods.
 Like Sokar, Lord of the Necropolis, Set is older even than the Pyramids.
 Perhaps he is older than the vast wilderness of the desert itself.

 Most descriptions of Set focus on the later dynastic periods of Egypt, where he was demonised and known only as the slayer of Osiris.
 However, Set is the first and only begotten son of Nuit, the goddess of the night sky.
 His birth is by divine parthenogenesis.
 No paternal intervention is required for a star to manifest the mother, for this comes about through the mysterious power of Neïth, or Maya in Hinduism, and which is without beginning or end.
 To discuss Set-Typhon in terms of Osiris is a diversion from understanding Set’s true nature and function.